bloom-solutions/crypto-hot-store/README.md

 ## How It Works

 This utilises two of two (at least -- could be three but more would make it less secure) multisig.
-The application is meant to run in as separate instances: one as a `maker`, and one as a `checker`.
+The application is meant to run as two separate instances: one as a `maker`, and one as a `checker`.

 The `maker`: